THE-DEEPDAS/Cyfuture/README.md

-# TalentMatch - Professional Resume Matching Platform
+# Medhavi - Professional Resume Matching Platform

-TalentMatch is a complete MERN stack application that connects employers with job seekers through AI-powered resume parsing and matching.
+Medhavi is a complete MERN stack application that connects employers with job seekers through AI-powered resume parsing and matching.

 ## Features